Program Category: PhD Programs

 Columbia's C.V.
 Starr East Asian Library, with more than a half million volumes of Chinese, Japanese, and Korean languages books, is one of the largest East Asian library collections outside East Asia and a premier center for East Asian research in the United States.
-The collection, which is particularly strong in history, literature, and philosophy (especially Buddhism and neo-Confucianism), is supported by more than 50,000 volumes of secondary materials in English and other European languages on all aspects of East Asia, past and present.
+The collection, which is particularly strong in literature, philosophy (especially Buddhism and neo-Confucianism), and history, is supported by more than 1.1 million volumes of Chinese, Japanese, Korean, and Tibetan Books.
+As well as 2.5 million E-Book titles, 40,000 E-Journals, and 90,000 volumes of secondary materials in Western languages on all aspects of East Asia, past and present.

 Fellowships are awarded in recognition of academic achievement and in expectation of scholarly success.
 Teaching and research experience are considered an important aspect of the training of doctoral students; accordingly, fellowships for PhD students include some teaching and research apprenticeship.